-- " available or capable of being made available (including key infrastructure such as roads, public and active transport, water supply, sewerage, drainage, park network, community facilities, electricity and telecommunications) - designed to allow for future developments in information technology and providing access to technology in neighbourhood facilities - " located and designed to maximise efficiency and ease of maintenance.
+- " designed to allow for future developments in information technology and providing access to technology in neighbourhood facilities - " located and designed to maximise efficiency and ease of maintenance.

-Electricity distribution network infrastructure is provided and located within the UDA to protect electricity infrastructure from incompatible development, to ensure the safety and reliability of the electricity network and not adversely affect the health and safety of the community9.
+Electricity distribution network infrastructure is provided and located within the UDA to protect electricity infrastructure from incompatible development, to ensure the safety and reliability of the electricity network and not adversely affect the health and safety of the community.